Take a trip through Conejo Valley History

 Based upon testing on human remains from the nearby Channel Islands at Daisy Cave, we know that humans were inhabiting the islands off our coast from at least 13,000 years ago.
 The research currently ongoing at the Channel Islands brings us possibly the earliest evidence to date of human occupation in the Channel Islands and thus creates questions for the interior of the regions across from the islands: were there humans that crossed over to the mainland and then to the interior at a very early date?
 Our ongoing research appears to suggest that this did happen and as we have more results on the archaeological remains from the Conejo, we will be able to update our timelines in this early period of human use of our region.

-Our earliest documents also from the Spanish include Land Grants, which were issued by the Governor of "New Spain" otherwise now known as California; our Museum contains copies of these grants, and the Ventura County Art Museum also contains copies and originals of early land deeds.
+Our earliest documents also from the Spanish include Land Grants, which were issued by the Governor of "New Spain" otherwise now known as California; our Museum contains copies of these grants, and the Ventura County Museum also has copies and originals of early land deeds.

 The arrival of Americans from the area of North America (U.S) occurred beginning around 1820-1830.
 A diverse group of Europeans also came out to California to settle here as well as those from the "Eastern area" of the United States; the West was considered any area west of the Mississippi River.